isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Data Set Details Panel
 ^^^^^^^^^^^^^

-This panel shows the **Total Number of Samples** and **Total Number of Cases** in a cohort based on the selected filters.
+This panel shows the **Total Number of Samples** and **Total Number of Cases** for the currently displayed data set based on the selected filters.
 If there is a small "timer" icon, the calculation is taking place; the results should appear soon.

 Data Set Clinical Features Panel
 ^^^^^^^^^^^^^^^^^^^^^^^

 This panel shows a list of images (called "treemaps") that give a high level breakdown of the selected samples for a handful of features (ex.
-Disease Code, Vital Status, Gender, Sample Type, Age at Diagnosis, etc.) for the selected program.
+Disease Code, Vital Status, Gender, Sample Type, Age at Diagnosis, etc.) for the currently displayed data set based on the selected filters.

 By using the “Show More” button, you can see additional tree maps.
 Mousing over an image shows the details of each specific section of the image and the number of samples associated with it.